Essential Website Accessibility Audit Checklist Guide

 An accessibility audit identifies barriers in web design.
 These barriers can prevent users with disabilities from accessing content.

-Audits check whether your website meets WCAG standards.
+These audits involve accessibility testing to check whether your website meets WCAG standards.
 This process ensures your site is inclusive and user-friendly.

 Failing to conduct an audit could mean missing legal requirements.
 This may lead to potential lawsuits or penalties.